 BEST is a voluntary organisation dedicated to visiting foreign nationals in HM Prison Wandsworth, South London.
 They focus on people held in detention centres or in prison who were seeking sanctuary.
 They visit everyone in this category who requests a BEST visit for as long as they want the visits to continue.
 Where possible they also try to support detainees after their release from prison.

 Bloom is a project of Linden Church.
-It welcomes asylum seekers and refugees to Swansea and helps them integrate and flourish.
-Bloom works through home visits, friendship, creating volunteering opportunities, resources to help create comfortable and safe homes and the Red Cafe on Mumbles Road.
+It welcomes asylum seekers and refugees to our City and focuses on helping them integrate and flourish.
+Bloom works through a regular women’s drop-in by connecting women and their families, signposting people to relevant support, creating volunteering opportunities, and so much more.

 Borderlands works with asylum seekers, refugees and victims of trafficking.
 The Drop-In is a safe place to meet people and get help.
 It offers a free hot meal, recreational activities, support, advice and ESOL classes.
 The mentoring project enables refugees to lead independent, productive, fulfilled lives.
 There is also a short term accommodation project for newly granted refugees.